moby/moby/docs/sources/articles/https.md

  `identity`, `cert`, or `none` . `none` is the current default method but `identity` will become the default in a future version.

+*Note:* The `--tls` and `--tlsverify` options in Docker 1.3 and earlier have been replaced by the `--auth=cert` option.
+The old options have been deprecated.

 ## Identity-based authentication

 Identity-based authentication is similar to how SSH does authentication.
 When